-- Section 2 of the bill would repeal the entirety of Chapter 7 of Title 48 of the O.C.G.A. and Section 3 would replace it with the following: - "On and after January 1, 2024, no income taxes whatsoever shall be levied or collected by the state or any political subdivision thereof and no income tax returns are required." - Section 4 would amend the definition of "retail sale' in O.C.G.A.§48-8-2 to include, and subject to tax, the following: - "(B.1) The sale of or charges for any personal service, business service, or professional service;" and - "(B.2) The sale of or charges for any service to repair, maintain, or improve tangible personal property or real property;" - Section 5 would repeal two sales tax exemptions in O.C.G.A.§48-8-3 that would conflict with the base expansion in Section 4, specifically paragraphs (22) and (23), which respectively exempt "professional, insurance, or personal service transactions which involve sales as inconsequential elements for which no separate charges are made" and "fees or charges for services rendered by repairmen for which a separate charge is made." - Section 7 would, among other things, set the state sales and use tax rate at 8 percent, up from 4 percent under current law.
+- Section 2 of the bill would modify O.C.G.A.§48-5-32.1, relating to calculation of local property tax roll-back millage rates, defining and requiring Department of Revenue (DOR) reporting of 'Net Fair Tax Act proceeds' distributed to local governments, and then amending the definition of 'roll-back rate' to adjust it by the 'millage equivalent' of such proceeds. - Section 3 of the bill would repeal the entirety of Chapter 7 of Title 48 of the O.C.G.A. and Section 4 would replace it with the following:

+"On and after January 1, 2024, no income taxes whatsoever shall be levied or collected by the state or any political subdivision thereof and no income tax returns are required."

+• Section 5 would amend the definition of "retail sale' in O.C.G.A.§48-8-2 to include, and subject to tax, the following:

+"(B.1) The sale of or charges for any personal service, business service, or professional service;" and

+"(B.2) The sale of or charges for any service to repair, maintain, or improve tangible personal property or real property;"

+- Section 6 would repeal two sales tax exemptions in O.C.G.A.§48-8-3 that would conflict with the base expansion in Section 5, specifically paragraphs (22) and (23), which respectively exempt "professional, insurance, or personal service transactions which involve sales as inconsequential elements for which no separate charges are made" and "fees or charges for services rendered by repairmen for which a separate charge is made."
+Section 6 would also create new exemptions from the base expansion in Section 5 for specific services, including the following: - Waste management and remediation services (NAICS code 562), - Veterinary services (NAICS code 541940), - Investigation and security services (NAICS code 5616), - Education services (NAICS code 61), and - Health care and social assistance services (NAICS code 62) - Section 8 would, among other things, set the state sales and use tax rate at 7 percent, up from 4 percent under current law.